Join our Facebook Group where you can share, talk and find updates about CRO

 Theory explained by Oreoluwa Akinnawo and written by Nisbett and Wilson

-The actor-observer bias is a type of attributional bias that plays a role in how we perceive and interact with other people.
+The actor-observer bias also known as "fundamental attribution error" is a type of attributional bias that plays a role in how we perceive and interact with other people.
 When people judge their own behaviour, they are more likely to attribute their actions to a particular situation than to their personality.
 However, when an observer is explaining the behaviour of another person, they are more likely to attribute this behaviour to the actors' personality rather than to situational factors.
-This frequent error shows the bias that people hold in their evaluations of behaviour
+This frequent error shows the bias that people hold in their evaluations of behavior.

 Essentially, people tend to make different attributions depending upon whether they are the actor or the observer in a situation.
 People tend to succumb to this bias less frequently with people they know well, such as close friends and family members.
 Why?
 Because we have more information about the needs, motivations, and thoughts of these individuals, we are more likely to account for the external forces that impact behaviour.